stormpath/stormpath-console-guide/source/directories-saml-sp.rst

 #.
 Find and click on your new SAML Directory.

 #.
-Copy the "Assertion Consumer Service URL" found in the "SAML Identity Provider Configuration" section
+Copy the "Assertion Consumer Service URL" found in the "Identity Provider" tab of the "SAML Configuration" section.

 .. note::